 Beginning in 2010, when he first became interested in nuclear issues, Arai has used the daguerreotype technique to create individual records—micro-monuments—of his encounters with surviving crew members, and the salvaged hull, of the fallout-contaminated Daigo Fukuryūmaru fishing boat, records that touch upon the fragmented reality of events in the past.
 This project led him to photograph the deeply interconnected subjects of Fukushima, Hiroshima, and Nagasaki.

 Arai’s work has appeared in numerous exhibitions, at the Museum of Fine Arts, Boston, Mori Art Museum, the National Museum of Modern Art, Tokyo, among other international venues.

 In 2016, he received the 41st Kimura Ihei Award for his first monograph “MONUMENTS”(PGI, 2015).
 Arai is also the winner of Source-Cord Prize, UK, in 2014.
-His works are held in the collections of the San Francisco Museum of Modern Art, Tokyo Metropolitan Museum of Photography, and Musée Guimet, among others.
+His works are held in the collections of the San Francisco Museum of Modern Art, the Museum of Fine Arts, Boston, Tokyo Metropolitan Museum of Photography, and Musée Guimet, among others.